G-ram/HAWK/README.md

 ### 2.1 Tokens

-There are several tokens in HAWK: identifiers, keywords, constants, string literals, operators, and patterns.
+There are several tokens in HAWK: identifiers, keywords, constants, operators, and patterns.
 Whitespace and comments are ignored except as separators of tokens.

 ### 2.2 Comments

 Use /\* to begin a comment, and terminate it with \*/.
 Comments can extend across multiple lines.
+Comments cannot be nested.

 ### 2.3 Identifiers

 An identifier is a sequence of letters, digits, dashes, and underscores.
-Uppercase and lowercase letters are different.
+Uppercase and lowercase letters are treated differently.
 Identifiers may have any length, and are separated from other tokens by whitespace.
 An identifier must have at least one letter or underscore, and must begin with either of the two.

 ### 2.4 Keywords

 The following identifiers are keywords reserved for particular use:

-* begin
+* `begin`
-* double
+* `double`
-* else
+* `else`
-* end
+* `end`
-* if
+* `if`
-* int
+* `int`
-* return
+* `return`
-* string
+* `string`
-* this
+* `this`
-* while
+* `while`

 ### 2.5 Constants